tusharshahrs/pulumi-home/README.md

 [![GOOGLE-NATIVE PYTHON](https://img.shields.io/badge/GOOGLE-PYTHON-green)](https://www.pulumi.com/docs/reference/pkg/google-native/)

-This repo is essentially a staging ground for pulumi examples for aws, azure, and gcp.
+This repo is contains pulumi examples for aws, azure, and gcp.
 The examples are in typescript, python, and go.

 ## Examples are in different languages & different clouds